TerritoryMika/FizzBuzzPlus/README.md

 ## FAQ

 #### Why?
-idk, its just a unfunny joke lol
+idk, its just a unfunny joke